ED Infrastructure and Sustainability

 Green Strides School Sustainability Resource Hub

 The Green Strides School Sustainability Resource Hub is a website that is available for schools to access free resources on healthy, safe, sustainable, 21st learning environments and environmental sustainability education.
 Resources and webinars on the website encompass the three Pillars of the U.S. Department of Education Green Ribbon Schools (ED-GRS) recognition award.
+Outside resources are not endorsed by the Department.

 Reporting